 We were presented with a dilemma.
 We knew that we couldn’t get off the beach by going forward – however good the beach looked – because we had seen at Munglinup that it narrowed and became impassable.
 We certainly weren’t going back the way we had come.

 Our best option was to climb a steep sand dune off the beach and then work our way through the dune system back to where the others were waiting.
 Easy to say.
 And after a few anxious moments, successfully completed.
 With two ‘on the limit’ experiences this was one of the scariest day of my 40+ years of four wheel driving.

 We returned to Springdale Road, seeking a camp for the night.
 At Lone’s suggestion we turned into Skippy Rock and found a perfectly acceptable camp.

-Between Skippy Rock and Qualilup Beach/Thirteen Mile Beach the coast is accessible at only four points at the end of four tracks.
-The uncertainty of access due to track closures as a result of disease was a factor in us choosing to travel direct to Qualilup Beach/Thirteen Mile Beach – 85 kilometres from Skippy Rock.
+Between Skippy Rock and Roses Beach the coast is accessible at only four points at the end of four tracks.
+The uncertainty of access due to track closures as a result of disease was a factor in us choosing to travel direct to Roses Beach – 85 kilometres from Skippy Rock.

-On the way out we had a look at the inlet that leads into Margaret Cove.
+On the way out we had a look at the Torradup River Inlet that leads into Margaret Cove.